owainlewis/akka-http-clj/README.md

 # akka-http-clj

-Akka HTTP is a fast, reliable HTTP client from the Scala world.
-It uses reactive streams to implement TCP backpressure.
+Akka HTTP is a fast, reliable and asynchronous HTTP client from the Scala world.
+It uses [reactive streams](http://www.reactive-streams.org/) to implement TCP backpressure.

 This library implements a Clojure interface for using Akka HTTP (along with the powerful of Reactive Streams) that closely mimics existing Clojure HTTP clients.